High School Spanish Immersion Programs in Costa Rica & Ecuador | Amazing Summer Student Travel Programs

-Common Ground has 2-3 staff members who chaperone the high school groups at all times.
-When our group size nears 20+ students, we typically add a teacher from a school that has students traveling with us to help with the larger numbers.
+Common Ground has 2-3 staff members who chaperone the high school groups at all times, and they are awesome!
+However, if our group size nears 20+ students, then we typically add a teacher from a school that has students traveling with us to help with the larger numbers.
 Usually there are more female than male chaperones.

 We have miles that we’d like to use for our student’s program, is that possible?

 Absolutely.
 We can discuss the details about the chaperoned flights and whether or not your miles will put your student on that flight.